-There you have it: Thirty nine marketing ideas that rock.
+There you have it: Thirty nine marketing ideas that rock plus a few more!
 If your mind is full of ideas but you’re not sure how to implement, then the Action Plan section below is for you.
 After all, there’s plenty of information in this post, but just HOW do you go about putting it into practice?

 Towards the end of every year, create your new Marketing Plan.
 The first year you write your plan will be the most time intensive.
 In years thereafter you will spend less time updating your plan.

 - Annual revenue

 - # new clients